Strategic Projects: Could you be neglecting what’s really core?

 As one of our partner colleagues says: ‘What seems like the problem is often not the real problem.
 Or at least, it is not the full problem!
 This would certainly appear to be the case with respect to the success of strategic priorities.

-Review the data from those executive teams tasked with delivering on Strategic Priorities and a more complex picture emerges.
+Review the data from those leader teams tasked with delivering on Strategic Priorities and a more complex picture emerges.
 It will illuminate a range of barriers to execution that include structure, systems, leadership and culture.

 Most important of all the data will reveal deficiencies in the set-up of many project teams.
 It is amazing, for example, how many don’t have the right people in the right roles doing the right work and working together in the right way.